kevingillispie/Schema-Scalpel/README.txt

 * Sanitized titles, hardened JSON encoding, secured URL/breadcrumb handling.

 == Upgrade Notice ==

+= 2.0.2 =
+This is a high-priority maintenance update that hardens database security and significantly improves performance for sites with large amounts of content.
+Highly recommended for all users.

 = 2.0 =
 Big usability upgrade!
 Enjoy the new metabox for faster per-page schema editing.
 All existing data is preserved — no migration needed.
 Highly recommended for all users.